Regional Vice President, Ontario

 - Fight the right battles; concede to others; understand what can change and what cannot.

-- Understand underlying issues, other people’s underlying problems and the reasons for someone’s ongoing or long-term feelings, behaviors or concerns;
+- Understand underlying issues, other people’s underlying problems and the reasons for someone’s ongoing or long-term feelings, behaviours or concerns;

 - Work with a long-term perspective to address donor or business partner problems, perhaps trading off immediate costs for the sake of the long-term relationship; look for long-term benefits for both the donor and NCC; balance donor needs with organizational objectives;